viant/smirror/README.md

 ## Notification & Proxy

 To simplify mirroring maintenance once instance of storage mirror is recommended per project or region.
-Since lambda/cloud function accept only one trigger bucket you can use sqs/sns/pubsub bucket proxy to notify main StorageMirror instance by copying/moving underlying resource to trigger bucket.
+Since lambda/cloud function accept only one trigger bucket you can use sqs/sns/pubsub bucket propagate source event to the StorageMirror instance by copying/moving underlying resource to trigger bucket.